 Miriam Landman’s green building experience includes residential, commercial, and institutional green building/development consulting, as well as writing, public speaking, and policy research.
-She has been involved in the green building arena for more than fifteen years.
+She was involved in the green building arena for more than fifteen years.

 Miriam was a longtime member of the U.S. Green Building Council and she actively participated in the council’s Redwood Empire Chapter (Steering Committee) and Northern California Chapter (Research & Resources Committee).
 She was also a LEED Accredited Professional (v2).
 (LEED® stands for the Leadership in Energy and Environmental Design green building rating system, which is administered by the U.S. Green Building Council.)

 During her four years as senior associate with Simon & Associates Green Building Consultants (now part of Thornton Tomasetti), she consulted on more than a dozen LEED certified and LEED registered projects, as well as other green projects, from single-family residences to master planned developments.
 LEED certified projects that she consulted on include the William and Flora Hewlett Foundation, Menlo Park (LEED Gold); Hayward Lumber Building Systems Plant, Santa Maria (LEED Gold); UC Merced Campus' Central Plant, Library, and Classroom Building (all LEED Gold); CalPERS Headquarters Expansion, Sacramento (LEED Gold); Applied Biosystems Building D, Pleasanton (LEED Silver); West Valley Library, San Jose (LEED Certified); Berkeley City College (LEED Silver); the Gaia Napa Valley Hotel (LEED Gold); East Palo Alto YMCA (LEED Gold); and Gish Apartments, San Jose (LEED-H Gold).